-Not every business has the budget or ability to carry out extensive user research.
-In this case, customer empathy mapping is a reasonably quick and efficient tool that every business can implement, and gives a great picture of what really makes your customers tick.
+If every business had the time and resource, then all decisions would be led with comprehensive user research.
+We all know that business life often doesn’t pan out like this – and this is where customer empathy mapping can step in as a reasonably quick and efficient tool to give a great picture of what really makes your customers tick.
 Customer empathy mapping delivers the following:

 What does a Customer Empathy Map look like?

-A Customer Empathy Map can come in various shapes, sizes and colours.
-However, one thing that remains the same is that the customer is the primary focus and is placed slap bang in the middle of the map.
-Around them are then placed 6 categories of customer exploration, covering “thinking and feeling", “saying and doing", “hearing", “seeing", “points of pain" and “points of gain".
+A Customer Empathy Map always has one thing for sure – that the customer will be right slap bang in the centre of it.
+Typically there are then 6 key categories surrounding the customer – covering “thinking and feeling", “saying and doing", “hearing", “seeing", “points of pain" and “points of gain".

 How do I do Customer Empathy Mapping?

-- Identify who should be involved in your customer empathy mapping sessions.
+- Carefully agree who should be involved in your mapping session.